- Instructions for Form 1098-F - Introductory Material

 Enter the date the order was entered by the court or the agreement was fully executed.

-Enter the name of the court that entered the order or approved the agreement, if applicable.
+Enter the name of the court, or any other entity, that entered the order or approved the agreement, if applicable.

 Enter the case number associated with the court order or agreement, if applicable.